kirenguyen/pepperQuestions/README.md

 - Current training data (`data/datas.csv`) was not used creating the same feature-extraction code.
 - Japanese vs English discrepancies
 - Noise clean-up results in the end of sentences, where the voice tends to get less loud, to lose pitch points, resulting in poorer accuracy with the trained model.
-    + `web_rtc_vad` does decent clean-up, but the method of finding the last syllable/mo-ra needs to be changed to accommodate for the slicing/stitching technique.
+    + `web_rtc_vad.py` does decent clean-up, but the method of finding the last syllable/mo-ra needs to be changed to accommodate for the slicing/stitching technique.
 - Praat is a finicky research tool, not one meant for production.
 Alternative methods should be sought to find timing of last mo-ra.
 - Major faults with finding the last mora (モーラ); right now, it attempts to fnd the last part of the spoken-speech by using a Syllable Nuclei Script.
     + The method of finding the end of the spoken-segment of the file is inaccurate